|Dates / Deadlines:|

 UVA in Shanghai: Chinese Language & Internship

-This program is open to students who will have completed the 3000-level of Chinese language, with professional interests in business and/or non-governmental organizations.
-This longer-term summer program will give students the opportunity to develop their Chinese language skills to function in a professional setting and to undergo the culturally immersive experience of interning with a Chinese organization.
+This program is open to two sets of students with professional interests in working abroad: 1) those who have not yet studied Chinese language and 2) those who will have completed the 3000-level of Chinese language.
+This longer-term summer program will give students the opportunity to develop their communication skills to function in a professional setting and to undergo the culturally immersive experience of interning with a Chinese organization.

 Embracing both tradition and modernity, Shanghai is a dynamic and exciting city.
 Located at the mouth of the Yangtze River, it is one of the largest port cities in Asia.
 A thriving commercial city, Shanghai offers plenty for people, Chinese and Westerners alike, to enjoy.
 East China Normal University, a nationally renowned university under the direct auspices of the Ministry of Education of the People’s Republic of China, is one of the earliest-established universities in China as well as one of the most prestigious universities in the country.
 Founded in 1951, it is nationally accredited by the Ministry of Education of the PRC and a member of the prestigious 211 and 985 projects.
 Boasting one of the most beautiful university campuses in China, the university is reputed as the “garden university.”
 ECNU is a research university with an extensive range of disciplines including education, social sciences, humanities, natural sciences & technologies and administrative sciences.

-The program length is 12 weeks and will provide students a total of 6 direct UVA credits.
-In the first two weeks, students will study advanced Chinese language.
-Over the final 10 weeks, students will engage in a 30-35 hour internship, one hour of one-on-one session per day with an instructor, and meet once a week on the ECNU campus to study Chinese culture and society.
+The program length is nine weeks and will provide students a total of 3 direct UVA credits.
+In the first week, students will study intensive Chinese language.
+Over the final eight weeks, students will: 1) engage in a 30-35 hour internship, 2) attend one hour of one-on-one language study sessions twice per week with an instructor, and 3) meet once a week to analyze Chinese culture and society as they experience it through their internship experiences.

-CHIN 3559 Chinese in the Professional World (3 credits; pre-requisite: CHIN 3020 Pre-Advanced Chinese)
+CHIN 3559 Chinese in the Professional World (2 credits; pre-requisite: CHIN 3020 Pre-Advanced Chinese) OR CHIN 1xxx Beginner Chinese (2 credits)

-2018 Summer: Shanghai Chinese Language & Internship Itinerary
+2019 Summer: Shanghai Chinese Language & Internship Itinerary (forthcoming)

 Probable fields for internships include: